SangerCytometry/PPMSemail/README.md

 4: Use task scheduler, or equivalent, to automate 2 and 3

 ## Notes
-We use cURL to download the booking information from a custom PPMS report (contact Startocore for information).
+We use cURL to download the booking information from a custom PPMS report (contact Stratocore for information).

   curl -k -d "action=Report19&startDate=2017-08-01&endDate=2018-08-01&dateformat=print&outformat=csv&apikey=xxx&coreid=1" "https://ppms.eu/yoursite/API2/" > C:\Users\Operator\Desktop\outputfile.csv